IFF-0303/MIDeepSeg/README.md

 ## MIDeepSeg: Minimally Interactive Segmentation of Unseen Objects from Medical Images Using Deep Learning [[Arxiv]](https://arxiv.org/pdf/2104.12166.pdf) and [[Demo]](https://www.youtube.com/watch?v=eq-tqlJnckE)
 This repository proivdes a 2D medical image interactive segmentation method for segmentation and annotation.
 ![image](https://github.com/Luoxd1996/MIDeepSeg/blob/master/demo_video/pancreas.gif)
-* This project was originally developed for our previous works ([MIDeepSeg](https://arxiv.org/pdf/2104.12166.pdf), if you find it's useful for your research, please consider to cite the followings:
+* This project was originally developed for our previous work [MIDeepSeg](https://arxiv.org/pdf/2104.12166.pdf), if you find it's useful for your research, please consider to cite the followings:

 		@article{luo2021mideepseg,
                   title={MIDeepSeg: Minimally interactive segmentation of unseen objects from medical images using deep learning},